 Keywords help readers find your article, so are vital for discoverability.
 If the journal instructions for authors don’t give a set number of keywords to provide, aim for five or six.

-Please follow this guide to show the level of the section headings in your article:
+This will show you the different levels of the heading section in your article:

-Show clearly in the article text where the tables and figures should appear, for example, by writing [Table 1 near here].
+Show clearly in your article text where the tables and figures should appear, for example, by writing [Table 1 near here].

 Check the instructions for authors to see how you should supply tables and figures, whether at the end of the text or in separate files, and follow any guidance given on the submission system.